zturtleman/ioq3/README.md

 # OpenGL ES support

-ioquake3's default renderer (cl_renderer opengl2) does not support OpenGL ES.

-If you build ioquake3 on a platform that uses OpenGL ES (such as Raspberry Pi), run the game using `./build/release-*/ioquake3.* +set cl_renderer opengl1`.

 The `r_useOpenGLES` cvar controls whether to use OpenGL or OpenGL ES API.
 Set to -1 for auto (default), 0 for OpenGL, and 1 for OpenGL ES.
 It should be set using command line arguments, `ioquake3 +set r_useOpenGLES 0`.